10 Point Checklist to Choose Best Web Hosting Services

 As an added security measure, ask the company if they have additional backups in place for their backups in case something happens to their own files.

-Most of our recommended hosting companies offering 30 to 45 days money back guarantee that mean even at 29th you don't like their service, you can raise a ticket and get your account closed, and they will refund your money as soon as possible.
+Most of our recommended hosting companies offering 30 to 45 days money back guarantee that means even at 29th you don't like their service, you can raise a ticket and get your account closed, and they will refund your money as soon as possible.

 But I think it won't be a big thing here since we handpicked the best hosting companies that cater the best performance to customers.